KhizerWHussain/KhizerWHussain/README.md

 👋 Hello!
 I’m Khizer Hussain
-👀 I'm a Full Stack Developer with expertise in building seamless user experiences on the frontend using React and Next.js, as well as crafting efficient backend solutions with NestJS and ExpressJS.
+👀 I'm a Full Stack Developer with expertise in building seamless user experiences on the frontend using React and Next.js and crafting efficient backend solutions with NestJS and ExpressJS.
 📫 Contact: khizwaseem@gmail.com